zeruhur/so1um-enhanced/so1um-enhanced-1.0.md

 so1um redux v1.0 vs. so1um 0.6

 * *Create your hero section*: some rewording, striked off the backstory sentence
-* *Flesh out a background*: new section
+* *Flesh out a background*: new section (see credits)
+* *Appearance*: new section (see credits)
-* *Determine goals & the first scene* striked off half the text, added the adventure seed generator
+* *Determine goals & the first scene* striked off half the text, added the adventure seed generator (see credits)
-* *Begin asking questions* and *And & But Results* completely replaced by Recluse oracle
+* *Begin asking questions* and *And & But Results* completely replaced by Recluse oracle (see credits)
-* *Determine the twist*: new section
+* *Determine the twist*: new section  (see credits)
 * *Ask an open question or get inspired*: new section
-* *Determine the mood of the next scene*: new section
+* *Determine the mood of the next scene*: new section  (see credits)
 * *Determine Difficulty*: deleted section, replaced by *Scale up/down Difficulty*.
 Difficulty scale moved in the *Contests* section
 * *Resolving Combat*: some rewording
 * *Example clichés*: deleted section
+* *The Big List of Clichés*: new section  (see credits)
 * *Find good clichés*: new section
 * *Example characters*: deleted section
 * *Example monsters*: moved to *Bestiary*

 ## Credits

+This ruleset is mainly a recollection of previously published works under free license.
+Below are the sources of all parts taken from other material:
-The oracle system is taken from [*Recluse*](https://gravenutterance.itch.io/recluse) by Graven Utterance
+* The oracle system is taken from [*Recluse*](https://gravenutterance.itch.io/recluse) by Graven Utterance released under Creative Commons Attribution 4.0 International License.

-The twist and next scene sections are adapted from the original [*Tiny Solitary Soldiers oracle*](https://web.archive.org/web/20201112030804/http://tinysolitarysoldiers.blogspot.com/2012/04/solo-rpg.html)
+* The twist and next scene sections are adapted from the oracle by the now defunct [*Tiny Solitary Soldiers*](https://web.archive.org/web/20201112030804/http://tinysolitarysoldiers.blogspot.com/2012/04/solo-rpg.html).

-The "Determine goals & the first scene" section is adapted from the Adventure Seeds chapter of [*SoloistRPG*](https://drive.google.com/file/d/0B0W7DyELeCFcVUdDa3BpcmlVeFU/view) by chrisatthestudy
+* The "Determine goals & the first scene" section is adapted from the Adventure Seeds chapter of [*SoloistRPG*](https://drive.google.com/file/d/0B0W7DyELeCFcVUdDa3BpcmlVeFU/view) by chrisatthestudy.

-Appearance table is a stripped down version of Traits tables from [Knave](https://questingbeast.itch.io/knave) by Ben Milton.
+* Appearance table is a stripped down version of Traits tables from [Knave](https://questingbeast.itch.io/knave) by Ben Milton released under Creative Commons Attribution 4.0 International License.

-Archetype, Backstory and the Big Cliché lists are taken from TV Tropes and are under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License
+* Archetype, Backstory and the Big Cliché lists are taken from [TV Tropes](https://tvtropes.org/) and are under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.